Funeral: Funeral

-Morticians may ensure that all jewelry, including wristwatch, that were displayed at the wake are in the casket before it is buried or entombed.
-Custom requires that everything goes into the ground; however this is not true for Jewish services.
-Jewish tradition stipulates that nothing of value is buried with the deceased.

-In the case of cremation such items are usually removed before the body goes into the furnace.
-Pacemakers are removed prior to cremation – if left in they could explode.

 Indigenous Americans

 Funerals for indigenous people, like many other cultures, are a method to remember, commemorate and respect the dead through their own cultural practices and traditions.

-California

 In the past, there has been scrutiny when the topic of indigenous funeral sites was approached.
-Thus the federal government deemed it necessary to include a series of acts that would protect and accurately affiliate some of these burials with their correct native individuals or groups.
+Thus, the federal government deemed it necessary to create a series of acts that would protect and accurately affiliate some of these burials with their correct native individuals or groups.
 This was enacted through the Native American Graves Protection and Repatriation Act.

+California

-Furthermore, in 2001 California created the California Native American Graves Protection and Repatriation Act that would "require all state agencies and museums that receive state funding and that have possession or control over collections of humans remains or cultural items to provide a process for identification and repatriates of these items to appropriate tribes."
+In 2001, California created the California Native American Graves Protection and Repatriation Act that would "require all state agencies and museums that receive state funding and that have possession or control over collections of humans remains or cultural items to provide a process for identification and repatriates of these items to appropriate tribes."
 In 2020, it was amended to include tribes that were beyond State and Federal knowledge.

 Western Yuman region

-In the Ipai, Tipai, Paipai, and Kiliwa regions funeral practices are similar in their social and power dynamics.
-The way that these funeral sites were created was based on previous habitation.
-Meaning, these were sites were their peoples may have died or if they had been a temporary home for some of these groups.
+In the Ipai, Tipai, Paipai, and Kiliwa regions, funeral practices are similar in their social and power dynamics.
+The way that these funeral sites were created was based on previous habitation: they were sites where their peoples may have died or were a temporary home for some of these groups.
 Additionally, these individual burials were characterized by grave markers and/or grave offerings.
-The markers included inverted metates, fractured pieces of metates as well as cairns.
-As for offerings, food, shell and stone beads were often found in burial mounds along with portions human remains.
+The markers included inverted metates and fractured pieces of metates as well as cairns.
+Offerings included food, shell and stone beads, which have often been found in burial mounds along with human remains.

-The state of the human remains found at the site can vary, data suggests that cremations are recent in prehistory compared to just burials.
+The state of the human remains found at the site can vary: data suggests that cremations were a more recent practice in prehistory, compared to burials.
 Ranging from the middle Holocene era to the Late Prehistoric Period.
-Additionally, the position these people were placed in plays a role in how the afterlife was viewed.
-With recent ethnographic evidence coming from the Yuman people, it is believed that the spirits of the dead could potentially harm the living. so, they would often layer the markers or offerings above the body so that they would be unable to "leave" their graves and enact harm.
+Additionally, the position in which these people were placed shows how the afterlife was viewed.
+Based on recent ethnographic evidence coming from the Yuman people, it was believed that the spirits of the dead could potentially harm the living, so they would often layer the markers or offerings above the body, so that they would be unable to "leave" their graves and enact harm.